vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 Effective segmentation of your email providers is essential for maintaining control and clarity over your SPF record.

 ## Cut your SPF record
-Based on the information provided, identify which SaaS applications can be restricted to sending emails from a fixed sender address using an SPF macro.
-Additionally, determine which services, such as Microsoft 365, require sending emails from multiple addresses using your primary domain, and which services are not subject to these restrictions and can send through a subdomain, or where the email provider supports SPF alignment in relaxed mode through a subdomain.
+Based on the information provided, identify which email provider can be restricted to sending emails from a fixed sender address using an SPF macro.
+Additionally, determine which email provider, such as Microsoft 365, require sending emails from multiple addresses using your primary domain, and which email providers are not subject to these restrictions and can send through a subdomain, or where the email provider supports SPF alignment in relaxed mode through a subdomain.

 A helpful approach is to create a list of your SPF record entries and specify the desired behavior for each entry, as shown in the example below: